Administering ear drops to a dog can be difficult and often frustrating. Let’s go over this important task and how to best utilize these medications.

 Treatment without Diagnosis

 You may be attempting to solve your dog’s ear problems on your own with human ear drops.
 This is usually a bad idea.
-At the very least, get the kind that are designed specifically for dogs.
-It’s bad enough that you don’t actually have a vet’s diagnosis.
+Get the kind that are designed for dogs.

-Treating your best buddy for the wrong condition can be dangerous.
-Perhaps you can make a call to your local vet’s office without incurring costs.
-Sometimes they are willing to verify symptoms that match with appropriate use of ear drops.
-That will give you piece of mind and then it’s just a matter of properly administering the medicine.
+Sometimes vets are willing to verify symptoms that match with appropriate use of ear drops.
+That will give you piece of mind and then it’s just a matter of applying the medicine.

 Administering Ear Drops

-Some owners have lots of trouble getting ear drops into their dog’s ears.
+Many owners have trouble getting ear drops into their dog’s ears.
 For breeds with floppy ears, it’s a matter of holding back the flaps while still being able to hold the dropper.
 This applies to routine cleaning as well.

 Some bigger breeds can require two or more people to help out.
-Basically, if you can get your dog to relax, then it’s really just a matter of getting the drops deep into the hole, so to speak.
-Unfortunately, once they freak out, the process can become very difficult.
+Basically, if you can get your dog to relax, then it’s really just a matter of getting the drops deep inside.
+The process becomes more difficult once the dog begins to freak out.

 Some Signs to Watch For